 Some seniors still cling to the brain washing of their youth, but maybe this will help.

 America recognized cannabis as a medicine until the late 1930s.
 After that, Reefer Madness buried its healing reputation under a pile of propaganda.
-It’s very likely that the cannabis education fed to the elder demographic was tainted by a prohibitionist agenda.
+It’s very likely that prohibitionist agendas tainted the cannabis education fed to the elder demographic.
 The government blamed the “debauchery” of jazz musicians, the “laziness” of Mexican immigrants, and teens “going crazy” with urges to rape and murder, on “marihuana.”
-And unless people had the good fortune to be included in cannabis-positive social circles, their only exposure to this healing was very, very negative.
+And unless people ran in cannabis-positive social circles, their only exposure to this healing was very, very negative.
 This is why it has taken some momentum to bring seniors and cannabis together.
 The change is underway, but what can you do to help elders that are still hesitant?

 Stigmatization and ignorance has heavily influenced the mindset of seniors today – to their detriment.
 For most of their lives, cannabis has been the demon cause of all vices.
 So, it’s understandable that they might be hesitant about trying cannabis.

 Legalization is spreading to more and more states, both for medicinal and recreational purposes.
 In fact, a majority of states now have legalized cannabis use in some fashion or another.
 Moreover, look to our north and you’ll see a country that recently legalized cannabis at the federal level.
 Again, look to our south and you’ll see a recently elected President whose government predicts that cannabis will be fully legal before the end of the 2019.